jeqcho/bluesky_persona_pii/src/README.md

 python sample.py
 ```

 Then run the pii removal in the background, will take about 2 hours.
+If you want to test instead, you can use a smaller file say `subsample_10k.parquet` by editing `conf.json`.

 ```bash
 nohup python pii_temp.py > logs/pii.log 2>&1 &